Call for Papers

-Baltic Connections: a Conference in Social Science History
+Baltic Connections 2023: a Conference in Social Science History

-The Baltic Connections 2020 will take place at the University of Jyväskylä, Finland, from March 26 to 27, and is hosted by the Department of History and Ethnology.
-As with the inaugural conference last year in Helsinki, we aim to bring together scholars working on comparative, economic, social, global, and other types of history and related social sciences to address various “East- West” historical processes and events as well as comparative and transnational analysis, including at the Baltic region, Europe, and the world.
+The Baltic Connections 2023 will take place at the University of Helsinki, Finland, from June 7 to 9.
+It is hosted by the University of Helsinki and the discipline of Economic and Social History here.
+As with the earlier conferences in Helsinki and Jyväskylä, we aim to bring together scholars working on comparative, economic, social, global, and other types of history and related social sciences to address various “East- West” historical processes and events as well as comparative and transnational analysis, including at the Baltic region, Europe, and the world.
 Potential topics include but are not limited to trade, migration, comparative development, international political economy and the diffusion and transplantation of institutions, ideas and cultural influences.
-Moreover, we want to promote interdisciplinary encounters and discussions, with the goal of bringing together scholars working in Western, Nordic, Central and East European, Baltic, and Russian universities.
+Moreover, we want to promote interdisciplinary encounters and discussions, with the goal of bringing together scholars working in Western, Nordic, Central and East European, Baltic, and other universities.
 We are open to proposals that incorporate new digital technologies and ideas for roundtables.

-The second Riitta Hjerppe Lecture in Social Science History will be given by Stephen Broadberry (University of Oxford).
-Further outstanding keynotes will be delivered by Kerstin Enflo (Lund University) and Sakari Saaritsa (University of Helsinki).
+The fourth Riitta Hjerppe Lecture in Social Science History will be given by Price Fishback (University of Arizona).
+Further solid keynotes will be delivered by Kateřina Lišková (Masaryk University), and Antero Holmila (University of Jyväskylä).

-The extended deadline for proposals is December 16, 2019.
-In addition to individual paper submissions, proposals for whole three to four paper panels are appreciated.
-Decisions on papers submitted during the extended call will be made and sent on December 20 at the latest.
-Proposals can be submitted to: email@example.com.
+The deadline for proposals is February 28, 2023.
+In addition to individual papers, proposals for whole three to four paper panels are appreciated.
+The participants will be notified of acceptance on a rolling basis and on March 30 at the latest.
+Proposals can be submitted to email@example.com.